We can help your loved one to break the habit of accessive video gaming

 How is Gaming Addiction treated?

 Treatment for video game addiction is similar to treatment for other disorders – like substance use disorder.
 Counselling and behaviour modification are the primary means of treating addicted gamers.
-Together, individual and family counselling are powerful treatment tools.
+Cognitive Behavioral Therapy (CBT) is one of the most effective forms of therapy in treating video game addiction.
+It aims to change the thought patterns and behaviors that lead to excessive gaming.
+Family therapy can also be beneficial as it helps to address the impact of the addiction on loved ones.

 Unlike drugs or alcohol, video games are tied to devices, which are a key part of life for most people.
 In many cases it’s not possible to just stop using devices (computers, tablets, smartphones) and that makes video game addiction similar to disordered eating – we still need to eat, and we’ll likely still need to use devices at some point in our lives.
 For many, the goal is controlled use rather than abstaining from using devices altogether.